2 miles of Tarryall Creek

 Extensive fish habitat improvements were accomplished on the property during 2011.
 As a result, the property now holds many large trout throughout the year.
 The ranch is protected by a conservation easement held by Colorado Open Lands.

 Lightning is a real hazard and no shelter or restrooms exist on this property.
 Fast riffles, slick rocks and deep pools can be dangerous, especially during periods of high water.
 Sloughs and beaver slides (some quite deep) may exist anywhere the channel has been dammed by beavers.
-Livestock range freely on this property during summer.
+Livestock range freely and bull moose have also been spotted on this property.

-Unless you are an overnight guest, there are no angler facilities on this property.
+There are no angler facilities on this property.
 The nearest public restrooms are located at Twin Eagles Trailhead (downstream) on County Road 77.
-Other services are available in the town of Lake George.
+Other services are available at Tarryall Reservoir and the town of Lake George.
 Please plan accordingly on the day of your arrival.